 Residents will rotate at Parkland Memorial Hospital and Children’s Health℠ Children's Medical Center (CMC).
 They will meet daily with the Parkland microbiology faculty to discuss interesting cases, send out requests, and review smears.

-In addition, clinical microbiology topics including bacteriology, mycology, mycobacteriology, virology, and parasitology will be covered through reading assignments, tutorials, lectures, discussions of related cases, and reviews of slide sets.
+Clinical microbiology topics such as bacteriology, mycology, mycobacteriology, virology, and parasitology will be covered through reading assignments, tutorials, lectures, discussions of related cases, and reviews of slide sets.

-Residents are also expected to spend time on laboratory work stations including routine aerobic cultures, sterile site cultures, urine cultures, anaerobic cultures, antimicrobial susceptibility testing, mycology, mycobacteriology, parasitology, pediatric microbiology, and virology at PHHS and CMC.
+Residents are also expected to spend time on laboratory workstations, including routine aerobic cultures, sterile site cultures, urine cultures, anaerobic cultures, antimicrobial susceptibility testing, mycology, mycobacteriology, parasitology, pediatric microbiology, and virology at Parkland and Children's.

 The residents will attend weekly:

-- Infectious diseases plate rounds organized by the microbiology faculty
+- Infectious disease plate rounds organized by the microbiology faculty

-- Infectious diseases patient follow-up rounds (as their own Pathology lecture series permits)
+- Infectious disease patient follow-up rounds (as their own Pathology lecture series permits)